jbampton/book-list/README.md

 - https://www.quartoknows.com

+### Richard James

+#### Chess For Kids - How To Play And Win

+Seen on the cover: "A fun way to learn chess".
+This full color illustrated book with thicker glossy pages is a great read for all ages.
+A story about two kids enlisted to save the planet.
+Reprinted in 2015 by Robinson, 186 pages.

 ### John Nunn

 #### Learn Chess - A Gold-Medal Winner Explains How to Play and Win at Chess